portalsoup/ktor-react-starter/README.md

 ## data
 The data module contains all the definitions for the postgres database.
-This includes table definitions and entities.
+This includes table definitions, entities and DAOs.
+Database operations should be defined here, but should not create or handle any sql transactions.

 ## common
 The common module contains data classes and other common definitions to be shared between all other kotlin modules.
 Business logic generally should not go here.
+Common should not depend on any other module.

 ## core
-The core module contains core business logic and acts as the intermediary layer between database and the web server
+The core module contains core business logic and acts as the intermediary layer between database and the web server.  core should not create or handle any sql transactions and instead focus on aggregating database commands into useful operations.
+Callers of the service layer (most commonly web) handles creating and scoping transactions

 ## web
 The web module is the serverside entrypoint to the app.
-It starts a webserver and holds all the api routes.
+It starts a web server and holds all the api routes.
+This module is where the application configuration resources are for the app and libraries such as ktor and flyway

 ## client
-The only module that isn't kotlin, this module contains the ReactJS frontend which is to be intended to be served using nginx
+The only module that isn't kotlin, this module contains the ReactJS frontend which is to be intended to be served using nginx.  client is built using webpack and can be run using npm scripts.

+    npm run build # bundle the client code with assets in client/build npm run watch # listens for changes in source files and auto-builds

+client can be built from gradle using the task `build`, which runs `npm run build` under the hood

 This image illustrates the dependencies between modules
 ![](docs/modules.jpeg)